Jeanne T. Tate

-Navigating the Cost of Adoption
+Navigating the Costs of Adoption

 Adoption costs in the U.S. vary widely and can cost anywhere from $0 to $50,000 or more, depending on the type of adoption.
 Money to help defray the cost of adoption is available from both governmental and private-sector sources.
 These are the major ones: